 If you require legal advice or need additional information, you may want to consult an attorney licensed in the state of Florida or some other qualified source (such as a title company or law library).
 The Clerk’s office cannot advise you whether or not there are outstanding liens or encumbrances against the property in question.

 Sales are held every weekday, Monday through Friday at 10:00 a.m. online at Hillsborough County Clerk of Courts Foreclosure Sales.
 Representatives for the plaintiff must pay for the $70.00 sale fee no later than 8:00 am on the scheduled day of sale through the online sales site.
 A list of the properties scheduled for sale is available online at Hillsborough County Clerk of Courts Foreclosure Sales.
 Any interested party is responsible for doing their own research in connection with the property or hiring someone to perform the research.
 Sales are advertised in local legal newspapers in their classified sections under "Notices of Sale."
 You are encouraged to visit the online sales site prior to bidding on a property to become familiar with the requirements.

-A Certificate of Sale is issued by the Clerk of Circuit Court provided all required sale proceeds are paid in full.
+A Certificate of Sale is issued by the Clerk's Office provided all required sale proceeds are paid in full.

-A Certificate of Title is issued by the Clerk of Circuit Court after ten (10) full calendar days have elapsed from the issuance of the Certificate of Sale and provided there is no other pending action relating to the subject proceeding.
+A Certificate of Title is issued by the Clerk's Office after ten (10) full calendar days have elapsed from the issuance of the Certificate of Sale and provided there is no other pending action relating to the subject proceeding.

 A sale will be cancelled by the Clerk only if the following conditions exist: